semgrep/semgrep-docs/docs/deepsemgrep.md

     ```bash
     semgrep --deep --config "p/deepsemgrep" --dataflow-traces
     ```
-    The `p/deepsemgrep` is a DeepSeemgrep specific ruleset for which you obtained access after your product demo.
+    The `p/deepsemgrep` is a DeepSeemgrep specific ruleset to which you obtained access after your product demo.
 1. Optional: We appreciate your help gathering data as we improve DeepSemgrep!
 If you are fine with sending r2c usage metrics, run the command with `--time --metrics on`:
     ```bash
     semgrep --deep --config "p/deepsemgrep" --dataflow-traces --time --metrics on